co2-git/fullstack-labs/README.md

 Also for simplicity reasons, we use the full version of Bootstrap instead of using a custom build.

+# Auth

+## Database

+I've put up a small database system for users.
+It stores users in `/User.json`.

 ===

 For this code challenge you will be building a web application with a simple set of features.
 You can build the application using the following combinations of technologies.
 You must choose one of the following from each level of the stack. (i.e Rails/Ember/Bootstrap).
 You can include other technologies that you think will be useful to you but this will factor into our assessment of the overall project as well.